September 8, 2025

 Advanced DP problems require careful state design, transitions, and often dimension reduction.
 Look for sequence-based decisions, partitioning, or 2D states.

-Canonical problem: Longest Increasing Subsequence: solve with O(n log n) patience-sort method or O(n^2) DP.
+Canonical problem: Longest Increasing Subsequence (300): solve with the O(n log n) patience-sort method or O(n^2) DP.

 17. In-Place Linked List Reversal: Reverse Lists or Segments With Constant Space